fynnfeldpausch/ace/README.md

-# Ace
+# Anorm for Cypher Embedded!

-Ace is a copy of play!s data access layer **Anorm**.
-Since Anorm uses plain SQL Ace uses plain Cypher to interact with the database.
-Anorm's API has been adapted to fit the needs of Neo4j developers.
-It now provides an API to parse and transform Neo4j execution results.
+The [play!](http://www.playframework.org/) framework includes a simple data access layer called [Anorm](http://www.playframework.org/documentation/2.0.4/ScalaAnorm).
+It uses plain SQL to interact with the database and provides an API to parse and transform the resulting datasets.
+Some libraries exist to transfer this concept to the world of [Neo4j](http://www.neo4j.org/).
+The [Neo4j Scala wrapper](https://github.com/FaKod/neo4j-scala/) has introduced basic Cypher query support and [AnormCypher](http://anormcypher.org/) provides a Anorm-like API purely for REST.

+However, if you want to use Neo4j embedded in your applications you will be in need of another library. **Ace** (i.e. **A**norm for **C**ypher **E**mbedded) closes this gap and provides a data access layer that uses plain Cypher to interact with the database.
+Ace (much like AnormCypher) is modeled after Anorm for play! and it's API will look extremly similar.
+If you have worked with Anorm before, you will find Ace very easy to understand and work with.

 ## Executing Cypher queries

-To start you need to learn how to execute Cypher queries.
+To start you need to learn how to execute simple Cypher queries.

 First, import `org.ace._`, and then simply use the `Cypher` object to create queries.
-You need a `GraphDatabaseService` to run a query:
+You need to provide an implicit `GraphDatabaseService` to run a query:

 ```scala
 import org.ace._